 Sparsely populated, the vast Patagonia region covers about 777,000 sq km (300,000 sq mi) of Argentina, about a third of the country, and another 340,000 sq km (131,275 sq mi), or nearly half the total landmass of Chile.

 Patagonia has become renowned as one of the few surviving regions designated as an "Eden," or a region where pristine nature still exists.
 Known for its arid plains, lakes, breathtaking mountain vistas, glaciers, and bountiful, diverse wildlife, Patagonia is an exciting lure for eco-tourists and outdoor sports enthusiasts.

-The region comprises the southern section of the Andes Mountains and the deserts, pampas, and grasslands (the Patagonian Desert and Patagonian Steppe) to the east.
+The region comprises the southern section of the Andes Mountains and the deserts, pampas, and grasslands (the Patagonian Desert and Patagonian Steppe Grasslands) to the east.
 In addition, the archipelago of Tierra del Fuego is sometimes included as part of Patagonia.

 Map showing the Patagonia geographic region of Argentina and Chile

 At a state level, Patagonia lies inside two countries: approximately 10% in Chile and 90% in Argentina.
 The Patagonian Provinces of Argentina are Neuquén, Río Negro, Chubut, Santa Cruz, and Tierra del Fuego.
 The southernmost part of Buenos Aires Province can also be considered part of Patagonia.

 The two Chilean regions undisputedly located entirely within Patagonia are Aysén and Magallanes.
-Palena Province, a part of the Los Lagos Region, is also located within Patagonia.
+Palena Province, a part of the Los Lagos Region, is also situated within Patagonia.
 By some definitions, the Chiloé Archipelago, the rest of the Los Lagos Region, and part of the Los Ríos Region are also part of Patagonia.

 Patagonia is geographically and climatically diverse.
 As well as the classic dry southern plains of Argentina, the region includes the Andean highlands and lake districts, the moist Pacific coast, and the rocky and frigid Tierra del Fuego.
 The diverse terrain is all shaped in one way or another by the Andean Cordillera, the longest continuous mountain chain on Earth.